achromic-labs/ai-document-api-python/README.md

 # ai-document-api-python
 # Description
-This is a Python API for AI document editing, available for free public use.
+This is a Python (Flask) based API for AI document editing, available for free public use.

 ## IMPORTANT: place your Gemini API into constants.py file ([Google AI Studio](https://aistudio.google.com/app/apikey))
 (create an account if needed)